MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-general.md

 **Accepts:** Folder location as a string

 **Default value:** `"%USERPROFILE%"`

+**NOTE:** When starting directory is not defined, the default value will be set to `"%USERPROFILE%"` (the path relative to your user settings, for example this may be `C:\Users\<your username>`).
+However, if the starting directory is explicitely set to `null`, then you will get different results depending on where you launch Terminal.

 **Example:** Start the PowerShell profile in the *GitHubRepos* folder of your *Documents* directory by finding the powershell.exe profile and adding `"startingDirectory": "%USERPROFILE%/Documents/GitHubRepos",`